Gardner–Webb University: Athletics

+The University has won conferences in men's basketball, women's basketball, football, men's golf, women's swimming, men's soccer, and men's tennis.

+Bulldog mascot

-For over a century, the bulldog mascot has been associated with Gardner-Webb.
-Athletic marks, living animals, and costumed versions of the mascot have represented Gardner-Webb on the field of play and within the community.
-The first reported use of the mascot for Gardner-Webb was in 1922.
+Athletic marks, living animals, and costumed versions of the bulldog mascot have represented Gardner–Webb on the field of play and within the community.
+The first reported use of the mascot for Gardner–Webb was in 1922.

-Throughout the decades, the Gardner-Webb live bulldog mascots have carried names like Butch, Chins, Victor, Barney, Roebuck and Bo.
-The costumed mascots have been known as Mack, Mac and Lulu, while the trademarked Runnin’ Bulldog logo has been referred to by Mack and Mac.
+Throughout the decades, the Gardner–Webb live bulldog mascots have carried names like Butch, Chins, Victor, Barney, Roebuck and Bo.
+The costumed mascots have been known as Mack, Mac, and Lulu, while the trademarked Runnin' Bulldog logo has been referred to by Mack and Mac.

-In 2021, the University Gardner-Webb introduced the newest official live mascot, “Bo”, an English Bulldog.
-Bo makes appearances at home athletic events, campus and community activities.
+In 2021, the university introduced the newest official live mascot, "Bo", an English Bulldog.